Target market: Marketing mix (4 Ps)

 The first reference to the term, the 'marketing mix' was claimed to be in around 1950 by Neil H. Borden.
 Borden first used the term, 'marketing mix' in an address given while he was the President of the American Marketing Association in the early 1950s.
 For instance, he is known to have used the term 'marketing mix' in his presidential address given to the American Marketing Association in 1953.
 However, at that stage, theorists and academics were not in agreement as to what elements made up the so-called marketing mix.
 Instead, they relied on checklists or lengthy classifications of factors that needed to be considered to understand consumer responses.
-It wasn't until 1960 when E. Jerome McCarthy published his now-classic work, Basic Marketing: A Managerial Approach that the discipline accepted the 4 Ps as constituting the core elements of the marketing mix.
+It was not until 1960 when E. Jerome McCarthy published his now-classic work, Basic Marketing: A Managerial Approach that the discipline accepted the 4 Ps as constituting the core elements of the marketing mix.
 In the 1980s, the 4 Ps was modified and expanded for use in the marketing of services, which were believed to possess unique characteristics which necessitated a different marketing program.
 The commonly accepted 7Ps of services marketing include: the original four Ps of product, price, place, promotion plus participants (people), physical evidence and process.